EzzaJalal/information_security/h4-johnny-tables.md

 The same commands from the guide were used, which made the whole process smooth.

 After installation, then for launching WebGoat I use the exact commands mentioned in the guide.
-The screenshot below (taken from the terminal) indicates a successful launch:
+The screenshot below (taken from the linux terminal) indicates a successful launch:

 **<img width="339" height="72" alt="h4-Taska1" src="https://github.com/user-attachments/assets/2d98284c-546a-4d38-aac3-dacf961777bc" />**